What does WCAG mean?

 The EU web accessibility directive that comes into force in EU member states on the 23 September 2018 references WCAG 2.1 as the standard to be used.

-In the US the Section 508 has just been updated to WCAG 2.0 (entering into force January 18, 2018), and there seems to be no plan of updating to WCAG 2.1 in the near future.
+In the US, Section 508 was updated to WCAG 2.0 (entering into force January 18, 2018), it is not clear if and when it will get updated to WCAG 2.1.